What To Feed Chickens (And What NOT To Feed Them...)

 - Yogurt – Plain or flavored yogurt is always a big hit and can help chickens digest their food more easily, too.

-what to not feed to your chickens
+What to not feed to your chickens

-Be sure to stay away from the following foods:
+Now we know what scraps can be fed, be sure to stay away from the following foods:

 - Raw potato peels – These can be toxic to chickens.